 Blind Person’s Kitchen: Getting Organized

 - Develop a system so you know where your utensils, spices and ingredients are stored.
 And make sure that other family members are aware so that they return things to their proper places.
+Never store spices on a shelf above the stove.
+Also, do not wear anything with long, loose sleeves while cooking.

 - Labeling with large print or braille as well as tactile markings can help distinguish similar types of containers or the right setting on an oven or microwave.
 Wrap a rubber band around the juice container, for example, to tell it apart from the milk.
+Some of the popularly available labelling methods include braille labels, bump dots, large print labels, color coded labels, magnetic letters, rubber band markers, alphabetical sorting.

 - Use all your senses.
 Touch and hearing can help you identify ingredients and operate appliances.
 Do you know how to tell a can of cream soup from noodle soup?
 Listen and feel as you shake the cans – the noodle soup will splash and feel looser.
 Some stove dials click as you turn the knob to various temperature settings.
 You can smell toast getting brown to know it’s done or burning.
 Meat is brown when it’s rough to the touch.